Bahrain sentences opposition leader to four years in jail

 DUBAI (Reuters) - Bahrain sentenced opposition leader Sheikh Ali Salman to four years in jail on Tuesday on charges of inciting unrest, a decision that an opposition group said could stoke more protests in the Sunni Muslim-ruled kingdom.

-Salman is the senior figure in Shi‘ite opposition to be jailed since anti-government protests erupted in 2011, at the height of the region’s “Arab Spring” uprisings.
+Salman, 49, is the most senior figure in Shi‘ite opposition to be jailed since anti-government protests erupted in 2011, at the height of the region’s “Arab Spring” uprisings.

 “The Higher Criminal Court sentenced the secretary general of one of Bahrain’s political societies to four years imprisonment,” advocate general Haroon Al-Zayani was quoted as telling state news agency BNA.